-Depending on the size of the property and how many different aspects the surveyor needs to cover, it can take anything from 5 to 10 working days to produce the full report and for it to be delivered.
+Depending on the size of the property and how many different aspects the surveyor needs to cover, it can take anything from 5 to 10 working days to produce the full report and for it to be delivered to you.

 Your surveyor should be able to give you a clearer indication of how long this will take once they have completed the home visit.

-Buildings surveys are designed to be easy to read and use a clear ‘traffic light code’ to highlight which areas are of most concern and may need immediate attention.
+Buildings Surveys are designed to be easy to read and use a clear ‘traffic light code’ to highlight which areas are of most concern and may need immediate attention.
 There is no complicated jargon to decipher and the layout is simple and easy to understand.
 RICS have shared what a building survey looks like.
 To give an indication of how this code works, we've included an explanation below:

 Green refers to ‘Condition Rating 1’ this indicates that the area referenced needs no repairs and has no area of concern, these should continue to be maintained in a similar way to previously.

-Amber refers to ‘Condition Rating 2’ and highlights areas with defects that need repairing or replacing but are not considered as urgent or serious.
+Amber refers to ‘Condition Rating 2’ and highlights areas with defects that need repairing or replacing but are not considered as serious.
 These areas are unlikely to impact the overall value of the property, but are likely to need some maintenance or repair in time.

 Red refers to ‘Condition Rating 3’ and highlights defects that are in need of urgent or series repair, need to be replaced or investigated urgently.
-Practically these areas are those that should be seriously considered as part of the overall purchase.
-They may be areas that make the purchase void, or they may be areas that warrant re-negotiation based on potential costs to fix these issues.
+These are the areas that should be seriously considered as part of the overall purchase.
+They may be areas that make the purchase void, or they may be areas that warrant re-negotiation based on potential repair costs.

-However, unlike the Homebuyers report the Building Survey will go into more detail on each aspect as well as covering a much wider variety of aspects about the building.
-In addition, the report will also include details on what possible repairs and maintenance may cost as a result of findings.
+However, unlike the Homebuyers Report, the Building Survey will go into more detail on each aspect as well as covering a much wider variety of aspects about the building.
+In addition, the report will also include details on what possible repairs and maintenance may cost as a result.
 This is especially useful if you choose to renegotiate on the cost of the property moving forwards.